How to Find Record from MongoDB with Node.js and Mongoose

 let localSchema = model('localization', localModel, 'my-collection-name');

-Now, this is the final step we'll find data from this collection after this code had run it should return a list of result match the key is 'test-key' from collection my-collection-name.
+Now, this is the final step.
+We'll find data from this collection.
+After this code runs, it should return a list of results matching the key test-key from the collection my-collection-name.

 const getDataAsync = async() => {